El Salvador First Country To Approve Bitcoin As Legal Tender - UrduPoint

 El Salvador First Country To Approve Bitcoin As Legal Tender

-Bitcoin is to become legal tender in El Salvador, the country's president said, making it the first nation to adopt a cryptocurrency for everyday use

-San Salvador (UrduPoint / Pakistan Point News - 9th Jun, 2021 ) :Bitcoin is to become legal tender in El Salvador, the country's president said, making it the first nation to adopt a cryptocurrency for everyday use.
+San Salvador, June 9 (UrduPoint / Pakistan Point News - 9th Jun, 2021 ) :Bitcoin is to become legal tender in El Salvador, the country's president said, making it the first nation to adopt a cryptocurrency for everyday use.

 Lawmakers in the Central American nation's Congress passed a bill late Tuesday that will eventually allow the famously volatile digital Currency to be used for many aspects of daily life, from property purchases to tax contributions.